 Why has Avis Budget Group stock tripled in the past month?

-The move is driven primarily by short-squeeze mechanics.
+Short-squeeze mechanics drove the move.
 With 48.28% of the float sold short, positive headlines about TSA disruptions boosting rental car demand triggered forced buying by short sellers.
-The RSI hit 91.90, indicating extreme overbought conditions.
-The stock moved 120% in just seven sessions at one point — a velocity consistent with a mechanical squeeze rather than a fundamental re-rating.
+The RSI hit 91.90, deep in overbought territory.
+The stock moved 120% in seven sessions at one point — a velocity consistent with a mechanical squeeze, not a fundamental re-rating.

 What is the $390 million fleet disposition charge Avis took in Q1?

 Avis recorded a $390mn non-cash charge in Q1 2026 for accelerated vehicle dispositions — the largest such charge in the company's history.
-This means the company sold rental vehicles for less than their book value as part of a fleet rotation to replace cars it overpaid for.
-Combined with a $518mn Q4 EV impairment, Avis has absorbed nearly $900mn in fleet-related charges across two quarters, a sign management is still in damage-control mode on fleet economics.
+The company sold rental vehicles for less than their book value as part of a rotation to replace cars it overpaid for.
+Combined with a $518mn Q4 EV impairment, Avis has absorbed nearly $900mn in fleet-related charges across two quarters.
+Management is still in damage-control mode on fleet economics.

 How far is Avis Budget stock from analyst price targets?

 The current price of $359.62 sits 240% above the Street consensus target of $106.43, implying 70.4% downside.
-Every covering analyst rates CAR Hold or worse, with individual targets ranging from $95 to $128.
-This is the widest gap between stock price and consensus target in the rental car sector's history.
+Every covering analyst rates CAR Hold or worse, with individual targets between $95 and $128.
+That's the widest gap between stock price and consensus target in the rental car sector's history.

 Can TSA disruptions sustain Avis Budget's stock price at current levels?

 TSA staffing disruptions are creating real short-term demand for rental cars as travelers avoid airport bottlenecks.
-However, the company still posted negative $93mn in adjusted EBITDA in Q1, has $25bn in debt, and generates negative $1.1bn in free cash flow over the trailing twelve months.
-Even if TSA disruptions persist, the stock trades at 51.2x forward earnings — a multiple that requires a sustained profitability turnaround that four consecutive earnings misses suggest isn't materializing.
+But the company still posted negative $93mn in adjusted EBITDA in Q1, carries $25bn in debt, and generates negative $1.1bn in free cash flow over the trailing twelve months.
+Even if TSA disruptions persist, the stock trades at 51.2x forward earnings.
+That multiple requires a sustained profitability turnaround that four consecutive earnings misses suggest isn't coming.

 Is this a repeat of the GameStop or AMC short squeeze?